riccardoperra/statebuilder/README.md

 ## Usage in SolidJS

-Before using `statesolid` on SolidJS, it's recommended to mount the `StoreProvider` to your app, ideally at the root.
+Before using `statebuilder` on SolidJS, it's recommended to mount the `StoreProvider` to your app, ideally at the root.
 This is needed to fix an issue with node and SSR while using global state managers.

 https://vuejs.org/guide/scaling-up/ssr.html#cross-request-state-pollution